Gethe/wow-ui-source/README.markdown

     * The damage bonus from Communion is no longer applied even when the paladin has no paladin auras active.

+    * Crusader Strike, Holy Shock, and Hammer of the Righteous no longer incorrectly grant Holy Power from a missed attack.

     * Divine Storm no longer incorrectly highlights when Hand of Light procs.

-    * Exorcism automatically re-targets whomever it does damage to when it finishes casting.
+    * Exorcism no longer re-targets whomever it does damage to when it finishes casting.

     * The healing amount in the buff tooltip for Holy Radiance is now